TheRikke/remeha_tz/README.md

 Most Remeha boiler use a simple serial connection with 5V TTL.
 If you have a Raspberry Pi, Arduino or similar, it can most likely be directly connected to the boiler.
 To connect it to 3.3V like a PC you need a TTL converter or a TTL-USB converter.
 The remeha tzerra uses a RJ10 aka.
 4P4C connector.
-I've used a old phone cord to connect my Raspberry Pi clone to the boiler.
+I've used an old phone cord to connect my Raspberry Pi clone to the boiler.

 https://en.wikipedia.org/wiki/Modular_connector#4P4C